How Can Cannabis Help With Hot Flashes and Menopause?

-For many people, the influence of cannabis on humans is limited to the way it impacts their brain.
+For many people, the influence of cannabis on humans is limited to the way it impacts their brains.
 In other words, they still envision the “high” as the only effect associated with the use of the herb.
 In fact, they couldn’t be more wrong, as cannabis actually interacts with various systems in the body, including the reproductive system.
 The nature of cannabis enables it to engage with the sex hormone, estrogen, which is the main concern for women undergoing menopause and suffering from hot flashes.

 Our question for today is: how can cannabis help women with hot flashes and menopause in general?
 Let’s delve into it and give you ladies some answers.